 What does this mean for your transportation management software?
 What if you have a million shipments in-transit, or thousands of field workforce on the road?
 What does a Ransomware attack mean in terms of logistics and field workforce management?

-LogiNext has perfected its software against any such attach.
+LogiNext has perfected its software against any such attack.
 All the data you have on your field workforce with LogiNext is on the cloud.
 Being hardware-agnostic, LogiNext helps you secure your data away from vulnerable hardware at your offices.
-As we discussed before, Ransomware would only target your computer, or the computers on your network.
-It won’t touch the data or services integrated through cloud-based software.
+As we discussed before, Ransomware would only target your computer or the computers on your network.
+It won’t touch the data or services integrated into cloud-based software.
 Log-in, access, visibility, and everything around data security is customized to your requirements.
 You can manage to sustain your core business value despite having your local computers hacked.

 In-short, SaaS is the answer.
 Ransomware has a dark cloud hovering it, and you can make it rain.
-Go If you go SaaS, you don’t go back.20
+Go If you go SaaS, you don’t go back.